Step 1 — Obtain permission

 You are the owner(s) of the property where the dropped kerb is to be located.

-• You would not exceed the maximum allowed width for a crossover, which is four metres.
+- You would not exceed the maximum allowed width for a crossover, which is 4 metres.

 You should also attach a drawing that clearly shows the exact position of the proposed dropped kerb so that our engineer can accurately assess your request.
 The drawing does not have to be to scale.

-On receipt of your application, our engineer will visit the proposed location of the dropped kerb to grant their approval.
-They will ensure that the proposed dropped kerb will not adversely affect highway safety.
+On receipt of your application, a highway area engineer will visit the proposed location of the dropped kerb to grant their approval.
+There is a non-refundable fee of £378 for the highway area engineer inspection, which needs to be paid when applying for a dropped kerb.
+The engineer will ensure that the proposed dropped kerb will not adversely affect highway safety.